Decentraland-DAO/wiki-adv/(Drafting) Modeling Wearables.md

 image

+Select white part of sneaker sole and move bottom edges a bit to top, use fill and then split faces

+image

+Duplicate and separate bottom faces, apply mirror modifier and then connect vertices by using Connect Vertex Path tool

+image

+Now split any faces that you want and change solidify offset to 0.25 or 1.
+You can also scale them in edit mode with Individual Origins option in Transform Pivot Point window.
+You can edit faces as you want to achieve interesting results.

+You can also add any additional interesting objects like cylinders, later all this details will be baked on simple flat plane and results will look great.

+image

 ### Sneakers Laces

 Before doing sneaker laces, you will need to prepare area with laces holes and as it looks on reference image.